CodingWonders/dt_help/en/docs/img_tasks/offline_inst_mgmt.md

 # Offline installation management mode

-DISMTools 0.4 lets you manage installations in any partition (referred to as an "offline installation") using the same interface you are used to when managing standard projects and Windows images.
+DISMTools 0.4 and later let you manage installations in any partition (referred to as an "offline installation") using the same interface you are used to when managing standard projects and Windows images.

 <p align="center">
 	<img src="../../res/img_tasks/offline_inst_mgmt/offline_inst_mgmt.png" />